pierrepo/PBxplore/doc/source/installation.rst

 ----------------

 `PBxplore` comes with unit tests and regression tests.
-It requires the package `nose <https://nose.readthedocs.io/en/latest/>`_ to run them.
-You have several options:
+It requires the package `nose <https://nose.readthedocs.io/en/latest/>`_.
+You have several options to run the tests:

 .. code-block:: bash